 This reliability also extends into the realm of safety.
 While there have been exploits aimed at Linux software, Linux users are for the most part safe from the culture of malware and viruses that plague Windows users.
+With so many people peering at the Linux source code, a benefit of its freedom, mistakes are often fixed in record time.
 Large-scale Linux deployments don't need to install anti-virus software, a situation you would never allow with Windows in a corporate setting.
 Furthermore, when people install anti-virus software on Linux, it is usually to scan files and e-mail messages for Windows viruses, to help the distraught users of Windows.